2Toad/fluent-state/README.md

 fluentState.clear();
 ```

-#### transition(name: string): boolean
+#### transition(...names: string[]): boolean
-Transitions to another state.
+- Transitions to another state.
+- If multiple names are specified, a name is chosen at random.
-Returns `true` upon success.
+- Returns `true` upon success.

 ```
 // Transition to the 'diced' state fluentState.transition('diced');

+// Transition to the 'diced' or 'discarded' state (selected at random) fluentState.transition('diced', 'discarded');
 ```

 #### next(exclude?: string[]): boolean
-If the current state contains a single transition, that state is transitioned to.
+- If the current state contains a single transition, that state is transitioned to.
-If the current state contains multiple transitions, a transition is selected at random (with the option to exclude states from the selection).
+- If the current state contains multiple transitions, a transition is selected at random (with the option to exclude states from the selection).
-Returns `true` upon success.
+- Returns `true` upon success.

 ```
 fluentState.next();